sinanisler/SiForum/README.md

 Feel free to contribute.

-Lets make this forum much much better.
+Lets make this theme much much better.

 ## Installation, Requirements and Settings